Oxia Palus quadrangle: Wrinkle ridges

 Many areas of Mars show wrinkles on the surface, called wrinkle ridges.
 They are elongated and are often found on smooth area of Mars.
 Because they are wide, gentle topographic highs, they are sometimes hard to see.
 Although first thought to be caused by lava flows, they are now generally thought to be more likely caused by compressional tectonic forces that cause folding and faulting.
 A wrinkle ridge is visible in the image to the right of Ares Vallis.

 Faults

 A picture below right, taken of layers in Becquerel Crater, shows a straight line that represents a fault.
 Faults are breaks in rocks where movement has taken place.
 The movement may be only inches or much more.
-Faults can be very significant, as the break in the rock is a focus for erosion and, more importantly, can allow fluids containing dissolved minerals to rise, then be deposited.
+Faults can be significant, as the break in the rock is a focus for erosion and, more importantly, can allow fluids containing dissolved minerals to rise, then be deposited.
 Some of the major ore deposits on Earth are formed by this process.